Sihamkassim/Sihamkassim/README.md

 Welcome to My GitHub 👋

 Hi there!
 I’m Siham Kassim, a 3rd-year Software Engineering student with a passion for designing and developing user-friendly web applications.
-I’m always exploring new ways to learn and improve as a Junior developer.

 What I’m Up To: